Odysseus326/todoapp/README.md

 <p>This app features a system in which your list reorders and strikes through tasks when complete.
 You can also just outright delete the tasks.</p>

-<p>This application is build using React.js (JavaScript) and primarily serves as a portfolio piece.</p>
+<p>This application is built using React.js (JavaScript) and primarily serves as a portfolio piece.</p>